Jajadiyavisrut/personal-portfolio/README.md

 # personal-portfolio
-here i made a responsive website using html, css , boostrap and javascript
+here i made a responsive website using html, css , boostrap and javascript..